 Conductor and chorus master Susanne Sheston is currently the Chorus Master of the acclaimed Santa Fe Opera, a position she has enjoyed since 2008.
 As a chorus master, Sheston has collaborated with many of the world’s leading operatic and symphonic conductors (see below).
 At Santa Fe Opera, Sheston's choruses continue to receive accolades from national and international publications.
 Her work there has included choral preparations for five world premieres and two North American premieres.
 In 2016, Sheston was chorus master for the Grammy-nominated recording of Jennifer Higdon's Cold Mountain.
-Her work on the 2017 world premiere of Mason Bates' and Mark Campbell's The (R)evolution of Steve Jobs can be heard on the soon-to-be-released live recording, on the Pentatone label.
+Her work on the 2017 world premiere of Mason Bates' and Mark Campbell's The (R)evolution of Steve Jobs can be heard on the recently released live recording, on the Pentatone label.

 Previously, Sheston was the director of both the Utah Symphony Chorus and the Utah Opera Chorus in Salt Lake City, Utah, as well as Chorus Master and Associate Conductor at Des Moines Metro Opera.
 Her tenure with the Utah Symphony brought the opportunity to prepare a wide range of major choral works with orchestra, including (among others) choral symphonies of Beethoven, Mahler, and Vaughan Williams; the Requiems of Mozart, Fauré, Brahms, and Verdi; dramatic pieces such as Berlioz's Damnation of Faust and L'Enfance du Christ, Orff's Carmina Burana, Mendelssohn's Elijah, and the Bernstein Mass; as well as unusual repertoire such as Schoenberg's Friede auf Erden, Grieg's Peer Gynt, Prokofiev's Alexander Nevsky, and Michael Tippett's A Child of Our Time, among many others.
 Her work as the chorus master and assistant conductor of Utah Opera, where she also contributed to artist casting assignments, included preparation of over 50 productions, spanning eleven seasons.

 Sought after as both a vocal coach and piano teacher, Dr. Sheston taught piano, choral music and music history at Simpson College for three years.
 She makes her home in Salt Lake City, Utah, and in Santa Fe, New Mexico.